MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-manage.md

 2. Select the profile in the list that you want to modify.
 3. Select the **Disable personalization** check box, and then choose the **OK** button.

-## Clear user personalizations
+## To clear user personalizations

 Clearing page personalization changes the page back to its original layout before any personalization was made.
 There are two ways to clear the personalizations that users have made to pages: using the **Delete User Personalization** page and using the **User Personalization Card** page.

-### Clear user personalizations by using the Delete User Personalization page
+### To clear user personalizations by using the Delete User Personalization page

 The **Delete User Personalization** page enables you to clear personalizations on a per-page basis for each user individually.